wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 arrived at via expensive trial and error experimentation and with the input of very specialized human knowledge.

-Those were just couple of examples; however I hope it illustrates that with new algorithms and better data, we are getting to the point where we are able to accurately and reliably predict antibody properties.
+Those were just a couple of examples; however I hope it illustrates that with new algorithms and better data, we are getting to the point where we are able to accurately and reliably predict antibody properties.
 The upside of this is huge.
 The discovery process could become faster and cheaper, an important goal, as the